palantirnet/federated-search-demo/README.md

 `web/react/app/custom.css`

-You will still need to build and index content using Drupa; to populate the search index.
+You will still need to build and index content using Drupal to populate the search index.

 ## Directory structure